 How Often Do You Need to Clean a Chameleon Cage?

-While cleaning a chameleon’s habitat every day is quick and simple, their enclosures will need to be more thoroughly cleaned and disinfected at regular intervals.
+Chameleons can be a bit more responsibility than some other reptiles.
+Given their need for more attention and a bit more care, cleaning a chameleon’s habitat every day is quick and simple; though their enclosures will need to be more thoroughly cleaned and disinfected at regular intervals.

 Daily Chameleon Enclosure Cleaning; Spot Cleaning

 Chameleon cages should be spot cleaned every day.
 Chameleon waste, both urate and formed stool, and uneaten food need to be removed and cleaned every day.